maingatedeveloping/messaging_app/README.md

 #Dark and Light Mode

 ## How to run

 #Clone the repository from GitHub to your local machine using the command: git clone "https://github.com/maingatedeveloping/messaging_app.git".

 #Open your terminal and run this command to install dependencies: flutter pub get.

 #Once the dependencies are installed, choose a specific device you want to run the application on.
 You can view the available devices by running: flutter devices.

-#Run the application by running the following command: flutter .
+#Run the application by running the following command: flutter run.

 #Also, here is a link to the apk "https://drive.google.com/file/d/13gBMAlSUxfVLFpk3N-ImIm8JEndQImeE/view?usp=drive_link'.

 ## Usage